Back in June 2019, I bought three Olimex A64-Olinuxino boards, which I'm using for testing and demos of networking protocols.

 Earlier kernels used to have a problem with AP mode.
 AP mode works fine with 5.10.

 BlueTooth 4.0 (with BLE).
 It works.
 I'm getting roughly 2Mbit/s over BNEP, with 20ms latency.

-There is an upstep converter on board, so the USB ports work even when on battery.
+Suprisingly enough, there is an upstep converter on board, so the USB ports work even when on battery.

 Only one UART port is populated, and it is used for the console.